Thomas-Zabalo/JeuxReact/README.md

 ```
 git clone https://github.com/Thomas-Zabalo/JeuxReact.git
 ```
-Get started by creating a new file or uploading an existing file.
-We recommend every repository include a README, LICENSE, and .gitignore.

 ## or create a new repository on the command line
 ```
 echo "# JeuxReact" >> README.md